 What do you mean by personal injury?
 What sorts of cases does this include?
 (FAQ)

-"Personal injury" is a broad term that means any kind of accident that leads to bodily injury.
+"Personal injury" is a broad term that means any kind of accident that leads to bodily harm.
 Miller & Zois are Maryland personal injury attorneys but our law practice is actually more narrow.
-Our attorneys represent only personal injury clients who have suffered a serious injury in an auto accident, truck accident, product defect or as the result of medical malpractice.
-Because our Maryland injury attorneys have so narrowly defined our law practice, our lawyers exclusive focus on these specific serious personal injury cases has allowed us to maximize the benefits of our experience to get the best results for our injured clients.
-By dealing just with these specific types of personal injury cases, our lawyers know the nuances of the laws governing tort cases and motor vehicle crashes in Maryland.
+Our attorneys represent only personal injury clients who have suffered a severe injury in an auto accident, truck accident, product defect or as the result of medical malpractice.
+Because our Maryland injury attorneys have so narrowly defined our law practice, our lawyers exclusive focus on serious personal injury cases has allowed us to maximize the benefits of our experience to get the best results for our injured clients.
+By dealing just with these particular types of personal injury cases, our lawyers know the nuances of the laws governing tort cases and motor vehicle crashes in Maryland.
 We have great familiarity with the insurance companies' counsel adjusters.
 That reputation is as advocates who will ethically and professionally fight the insurance companies at every turn (a reputation we would not have if we spread themselves too thin handling all kinds of different cases).
 Also, because we have beaten all of the major insurance companies at trial, they know that our lawyers are not just bluffing during settlement negotiations about our willingness to go to trial.
 Accordingly, this focus, reputation and expertise allows us to put our clients in the best position to achieve fair compensation for their injuries.